 Gifts between spouses should also have meaning for the two of you.
 An anniversary gift should be purchased with love and thought and contain a love token or secret that only you two know.

-Check out wedding anniversary gifts by year below for creative gift ideas for the 1st anniversary to the 60th.
+Check out wedding anniversary gifts by year for creative gift ideas for the 1st anniversary to the 60th:

 20 Years (China) – Splurge: Plan a trip to China with your partner or family and really embrace the culture and beauty China has to offer.

-Save: Visit local markets and find interesting pieces of china that reminds your spouse about a happy or romantic time.
+Save: Visit local markets and find interesting pieces of china that remind your spouse about a happy or romantic time.

 40 Years (Ruby) – Splurge: Go to Australia and stay at Uluru (Ayers Rock) and have dinner in the shadow of this iconic Australian landmark.